AJS Cars

 The picture below (dated 24 July 1930) is taken from the "Lost Wolverhampton" Facebook page.
 It shows George Stevens explaining to Miss Josephine Trix, an American Vaudevillian who was then appearing at the Hippodrome theatre, and Arnold Heckle secretary of the Wolverhampton Industrial Development Association. the finer points of the new A.J.S.
 'Nine".

-The car was formally launched in August 1930.
-It was received well by the motoring press.
-It was exhibited at Olympia in October 1930.
+When the car was formally launched it was well received by the motoring press.
+It was later exhibited at Olympia in October 1930.

 Four "models" were on display

-Initial sales were good, particularly following the Olympia exhibition, but the car was expensive compared to the competition and so in February 1931 prices on all models were reduced by £11.0s.
+Initial sales were good, and increased further after the Olympia exhibition, but the car was expensive compared to the competition and so in February 1931 prices on all models were reduced by £11.0s.
 0d and a cheaper 4 door fabric saloon, the Richmond, was launched priced at £197.
 0s 0d.
 Although similar in overall appearance, the cost of the Richmond was reduced by replacing the hide interior with leather, and simple horizontal sliding windows replaced vertically opening side windows.

 The picture below shows Millie Stevens in the first AJS Richmond.